Bluestuff NDX is a high friction sport and race material that now has R90 approval on some fitments for the EU.

 EBC Bluestuff are heat scorched which helps bedding times but you still need to take care especially on the highway and when using on part worn rotors.
-Use the brakes gently for 200 miles gradually increasing demand on the brakes in a SAFE ROAD ENVIRONMENT until you feel totally confident and can evaluate their stopping distances in all traffic conditions.
-Remember its down to you and your bedding in process.
-If you do feel brake fade a couple of times and even smell the brakes, this is totally normal and once achieved and the brakes allowed to cool, they will have improved a lot.
+Use the brakes gently for 200 miles, gradually increasing demand on the brakes in a SAFE ROAD ENVIRONMENT until you feel totally confident and can evaluate their stopping distances in all traffic conditions.
+Remember, it’s down to you and your bedding-in process.
+If you do feel brake fade a couple of times and even smell the brakes, this is totally normal and once achieved and the brakes are allowed to cool, they will have improved a lot.

 There are several ways of surface scorching pads and EBC has chosen an infra red lamp tunnel for surface preparation of its pad ranges.
-The new furnace will be introduced in July 2010 and will quickly start scorching all pads for resale starting with the Bluestuff NDX range.
+The furnace is now scorching all pads for resale including the Bluestuff NDX range.

 Is important, an off-flat or ribbed and grooved rotor will treble bed in times for street or track use, this is a harder and more durable pad and rotors should be in almost dead flat condition.
-If you need to have your rotors skimmed we recommend ONLY the very praiseworthy ON CAR brake lathes from pro Cut, which can be found using these links
+If you need to have your rotors skimmed we recommend ONLY the very praiseworthy ON CAR brake lathes from Pro Cut.

-Once bedded NDX is capable of 4-5 race events of 30 lap duration in most cases but ALWAYS inspect pads every 30 laps and discard when friction material down to one eighth of an inch or 3mm to avoid fade.
-In street use the lifetime is very considerable, 20,000 miles an upwards can be expected even driving hard.
+ALWAYS inspect pads every 30 laps and discard when friction material is down to one eighth of an inch or 3mm to avoid fade.
+In street use the lifetime is considerable – 20,000 miles and upwards can be expected, even when driving hard.

 Ducting and caliper drag

-Please read this link on caliper drag, brake fluid and the effects in race use: Caliper Drag When using a street car brake system for racing the mere insertion of a race formula pad does not transform your car into a track beast.
+When using a street car brake system for racing, the mere insertion of a race formula pad does not transform your car into a track beast.
 Some cooling ducts often need to be added to give the brake system and pads a chance to survive race use.

 Using Bluestuff NDX as a Street only pad